About

 Educational Background

-Research and Teaching
+Research

 Kingsley has extensive research experience on the intersection of law and technology.
 In fulfilment of the requirements of his LLB in 2011, Kingsley critically examined the ‘Regulation of ICT in Nigeria.’
 For his LLM, he critically appraised the legal framework for electronic money (e-money) in the UK.
 He previously examined the ‘Regulation of ICT in Nigeria’.
 His PhD evaluated the viability of cryptocurrencies within the legal regime for electronic payments in English law.
 He continues to explore themes around law and technology – especially in relation to artificial intelligence (AI), cryptocurrencies, big-data and digital rights.